Growing an online business is getting more and more challenging. How can you maximize your chances of getting customers?

 8. Engage a visitor on a specific URL

 A chatbot can engage users who visit a specific URL.
-For example, you have a page with a very expensive and profitable product.
+For example, you have a page with a very expensive and, from your perspective, profitable product.
 You want to make sure that nothing stands between the potential customer and the purchase, so you set up a chatbot to assist.

 A chatbot greets the visitor to make a great first impression, and asks them some sales questions (which will help you close the sale later), before collecting their contact information.
 You can also allow your visitor to transfer to a live chat operator to complete the sale right away.